exasol/ai-lab/doc/user_guide/docker/managing_user_data.md

 See also [Restore volume from a backup](https://docs.docker.com/storage/volumes/#restore-volume-from-a-backup) in official Docker documentation.

+To ensure consistent results we recommend to stop the AI-Lab Docker container before restoring the volume contents.

 The following Unix shell commands will
 * Run a Docker container
 * Mount your volume